Why is it important

 Performance of Forest Stewardship

-Performance of Collaboration with External Organisations with Relevant Expertise to Create Positive Impacts on Biodiversity
+Performance in Collaboration with External Experts to Create a Net Positive Impacts on Biodiversity